Divergent policy outlooks keep Germany-U.S. bond yield gap near one-month high

 "The consolidation in the transatlantic spread has ended with the hawkish talks from the U.S.," said DZ Bank strategist Daniel Lenz.
 "Meanwhile tapering talk in Europe has faded with the ECB stating that it is not on the agenda and political risks keeping it from rising too much."

-This has meant that while the yield on Germany's 10-year government bond DE10YT=TWEB, the benchmark for the region, has risen steadily since hitting its September trough of minus 0.16 percent, trading has been choppy.
+This has meant that while the yield on Germany's 10-year government bond, the benchmark for the region, has risen steadily since hitting its September trough of minus 0.16 percent, trading has been choppy.

-On Thursday, for example, it fell 2 bps to 0.37 percent, coming off one-week highs hit on Wednesday.
-Other high-grade euro zone bond yields were also down 1-2 basis points.
+On Thursday, for example, it fell 1 bp to 0.375 percent, coming off one-week highs hit on Wednesday.
+Most other euro zone bond yields were also down 1-2 basis points.

+"We have shifted to a new range on Bund yields, but there is still a lot of uncertainty and (European) markets are trying to figure out what to filter through from the Fed," said ING strategist Benjamin Schroeder.

-The U.S.-German bond yield spread has been noticeably wider since the election of Republican Donald Trump as U.S. President fueled expectations of higher growth and inflation in the world's richest country.
+The U.S.-German bond yield spread has been noticeably wider since the election of Republican Donald Trump as U.S. President fuelled expectations of higher growth and inflation in the world's richest country.

+"Political issues are driving a wedge between U.S. Treasuries and 10-year Bund yields," said Schroeder.

 Upcoming elections in the Netherlands, France, Germany and possibly Italy, have kept investors interested in "safe" government bonds particularly with anti-euro and anti-EU sentiment on the increase throughout the continent.